Eliza Draper

-Eliza Draper (5 April 1744 – 3 August 1778) is best known as Laurence Sterne's Eliza.
-She was his muse and is commemorated in his Sentimental Journey and Journal to Eliza.
-She had literary talents that were developed under Sterne's influence, and she wrote many long and interesting letters from India, vividly describing the life and customs there.
+Eliza Draper (born Elizabeth Sclater; 5 April 1744 – 3 August 1778) was a British muse to novelist Laurence Sterne and is commemorated in his Sentimental Journey and Journal to Eliza.
+She had literary talents that were developed under Sterne's influence, and she wrote many letters from India, describing the life and customs there.

 Early life

 Eliza was born Elizabeth Sclater at Anjengo, India, on 5 April 1744.
 She was the eldest daughter of May Sclater and his wife Judith Whitehill, daughter of Charles Whitehill.
 Her father was in the service of the East India Company.
 He died in 1746, and her mother probably by 1748.
 The three daughters then lived with their grandfather, Charles Whitehill, at Bombay.
 In 1754, the girls were sent to a boarding school in England, spending the holidays with their uncle and aunt, Thomas and Elizabeth Pickering.
 Eliza and her sisters returned to their grandfather in Bombay in 1757.